ibm-cloud-architecture/tabular-terraform/README.md

 ## Implementation Notes

-1. Asterisk in column name denotes a required field.
+1. Existing output directories are backed up to a directory with ".backupNNN' appended to the directory name.
-2. Generate files to an empty folder since files are appended to.
+2. Asterisk in column name denotes a required field.
 3. Rerun Terraformer after changing data and rely on Terraform to handle changes.
 4. Sheet names can be either basename (e.g. instances) or basename-groupname (e.g. instances-group1) to organize data of same type into separate sheets.
 5. Data is copied directly to generated Terraform (e.g. include quotes on data for strings, no quotes for numeric data, etc).